KeishiIshihara/multitask-with-attention/README.md

 ## Installation
 The easiest way to build the env is to use pyenv and venv or other env-handler.
 The code provided is tested on Python 3.6.8.
+Note: if you go with pyenv, 1.2.24 is recommended: https://github.com/pyenv/pyenv/releases/tag/1.2.24
 ```bash
 $ git clone https://github.com/KeishiIshihara/multitask-with-attention.git --recursive
 $ cd multitask-with-attention